kimbilaontoast/kimbilaontoast.github.io/_posts/2023-10-05-punk-to-monk.md

 ---
 title: "Punk to Monk"
 permalink: "/punk-to-monk"
 excerpt: "The next day, I found myself sprinting down Town Hall mall with a fat, red-faced security guard, all guts and rage, running behind me in full tilt and swing...
 date: 2023-10-05
 categories:
   - blog
 tags:
   - stories
   - lay-life
 ---

-### Punk to Monk

 I got into meditation in my early twenties, just after I finished university.
 I’m not sure when, actually, but I’d say about twenty-one.
 University was a busy time for me.
 I studied architecture at the University of Sydney for three years, which was a full time job in itself, whilst working a graveyard shift on the side at a famous pie shop in Woolloomooloo wharf called ‘Harry’s Café de Wheels’, to support myself.